cjsteel/ansible-role-acemenu/README.md

 Role Variables
 --------------

-Currently makes use of the following variables in defaults/main.yml.
+Currently makes use of the following variables in defaults/main.yml:

-At some point in time `acemenu_uid_min` and `acemenu_uid_max` are used to define the UID range of the users on remote systems that will have access to `acemenu`.

 ```yaml
 ---